Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Servo.rst

     :lines: 18-20
     :dedent:

-Since 0-180 degrees of the Servo's motion corresponds to the PWM pulse width of 0.5-2.5ms, with a PwmRange of 200 ms. We then need the function softPwmWrite (int pin, int value) and the scope 5-25 of the parameter values to correspond to 0-180 degrees’ motion of the Servo.
-What’s more, the number written in subfunction servoWriteMS () should be within the range of 5-25.
+Since 0-180 degrees of the Servo's motion corresponds to the PWM pulse width of 0.5-2.5ms, with a PwmRange of 200 ms. We then need the function softPwmWrite (int pin, int value) and the scope 5-25 of the parameter values to correspond to 0-180 degrees' motion of the Servo.
+What's more, the number written in subfunction servoWriteMS () should be within the range of 5-25.
 However, in practice, due to the inherent error manufactured into each Servo, the pulse width will have a deviation.
 So we need to define a minimum and maximum pulse width and an error offset (this is essential in robotics).

 .. code-block:: c
+    :linenos:

     #define OFFSET_MS 3     //Define the unit of servo pulse offset: 0.1ms
     #define SERVO_MIN_MS 5+OFFSET_MS        //define the pulse duration for minimum angle of servo